Ch-Schilling/NavHat/documentation/NavHat-Design.md

 For NMEA 0183 devices and/or other serial devices, a MAX14830 bridges SPI to quad UART.
 The first two UARTs are converted into RS-422 signals and fed to connector J9.
 The last two UARTs can be converted to RS-232 signals and fed to connector J10.
 One can use the TTL signals but one has to disable the converter chip U13 and put it into shutdown mode.
 The quad UART U12 could have its own quatz, since it has a wide possibility of options to create its clocks, the clockout of the CAN chip U9 shall be used instead.
 The CAN and RS-422 interfaces have an option of a termination resistor of typically 120Ohm, but these resistors are not populated by default.
 ESD protection diodes are used except for the RS-422 devices, they have large enough built-in protection.

-> Note: The quad UART is not commissioned yet!

 ### Sensors and Sensor Interfaces
 There are a wide variety of sensors with I2C interface.
 On board, the following parts share the user accessible I2C bus of the Raspberry Pi:
 * MCP23017 I/O Port extension for controlling the power outlets